klb2/two-ray-ultra-reliability/README.md

   the receive power when a single frequency is used.
 - `two_frequencies.py`: Python module that contains the functions to calculate the receive power when two frequencies are used in parallel.
+- `optimal_frequency_distance.py`: Python module that contains the algorithm to calculate the optimal frequency spacing for worst-case design.
 - `rate_comparison.py`: Python module that contains the functions to calculate the achievable rates for the different scenarios.
 - `outage_probability.py`: Python module that contains the functions to